 Fraud and corruption are always evolving.
 Changes in methods, technology and other factors make it critically important those trying to prevent and detect it to evolve, as well.
 Part of that process is to analyse...Read More

+Third Party Risk Management Strategy Third party risk management strategy.
 A business owner knows that one cannot produce a complete set of products and services to offer to their customers.
-Still, the need exists for having as many complementary products, or services, besides the main...Read More
+Still, the need exists for...Read More

 Gender-based violence is constantly on the rise - research by the UN Women, “The economic costs of violence against women” suggests that the cost of violence against women is 2% of global GDP, equivalent to US$1.5 trillion - incorporating gender-based violence...Read More